Skip to content

 The new city will offer a good mix of homes for sale and homes for rent.
 The homes for sale in the new city will be just like other homes sold in Solano County.
 They’ll be sold outright, not on leases.
 Some of the homes will be part of an homeowners’ association (HOA), and some will not, so residents will be able to choose how they want their neighborhoods to be cared for.

-• The project would create problems for tax revenues of Solano County and its existing cities.
+• MYTH: The project would create problems for tax revenues of Solano County and its existing cities.

 This project would bring billions of dollars of new investments to Solano County, both in the new city and in existing cities.
 These investments would increase tax revenues for both Solano County and for existing cities, and help pay for law enforcement, schools, and other public services across Solano County.

-• California Forever is led by foreign investors including from China.
+• MYTH: California Forever is led by foreign investors including from China.

 California Forever is an American company through and through.
 97% of our capital comes from well known American investors (balance is from British/Irish investors).
 Our Founder & CEO, Jan Sramek, is an American citizen, as are all members of our senior management team.

-• California Forever sued small farmers who did not want to sell.
+• MYTH: California Forever sued small farmers who did not want to sell.

 California Forever purchased properties from approximately 600 landowners, and made them multi-millionaires.
 In total, the landowners who sold to California Forever made almost a billion dollars.